pykale/pykale/README.md

      alt="Machine learning workflow"
      style="float: center;" />

 We aim to develop a library to accelerate **interdisciplinary** research on machine learning for medical imaging, graphs/networks, and computer vision.
 Our library will be complementary to existing libraries and beter facilitate **cross-disciplinary** collaborations.
-To join this effort, clone or fork this repository and push your contributions when ready for review and merge.
+To join this effort, branch, clone or fork this repository and push your contributions when ready for review and merge.
 Please ensure your code is **well documented** (please read `docs/`).

 ## Workflow

 * Minor update: direct update (for write access users)
 * Major update:
-  * Create a brach and document update in detail in code
+  * Create a branch and document the update in detail in code
-  * Update the docs to check documentations for the update
+  * Update the `docs` to check documentations for the update
   * Merge (for write access users) and request a review
   * Reviewers: Raivo, Shuo, Haiping

 ## Overview